 The student's committee must come to agreement, after reading the thesis or dissertation, that the student is ready and prepared to defend their research project.
 The committee should be given at least two weeks to read the thesis or dissertation.
-The sufficiency meeting must take place at least two weeks prior to the Defense.
 During this meeting, the student should have each committee member sign off on the Request to Defend form.
 Normally, this meeting will be held in one room, but remote options (i.e., teleconference or by email) are acceptable.
-Following a successful sufficiency meeting outcome, the student must provide at least two weeks public notice before defense can take place.
+Following a successful sufficiency meeting outcome, the student must provide at least two weeks public notice before the Defense can take place.